awsdocs/amazon-elasticache-docs/doc_source/redis/RestrictedCommands.md

-# Restricted Redis Commands<a name="RestrictedCommands"></a>
+# Restricted Redis commands<a name="RestrictedCommands"></a>

-To deliver a managed service experience, restricts access to certain cache engine\-specific commands that require advanced privileges\.
+To deliver a managed service experience, Redis restricts access to certain cache engine\-specific commands that require advanced privileges\.
 For cache clusters running Redis, the following commands are unavailable:
 + `acl setuser`
 + `acl load`
 + `acl save`